-Regular meetings will begin again in September.
-If you are a newcomer and would like to be added to our mailing list, please send us an email using the 'Contact' tab above.
-We look forward to seeing you in the fall!
+This academic term we will meet every other Thursday from 4-5pm at Thomson House to discuss issues related to social epidemiology in a casual setting.
+If you are a newcomer and would like to be added to our mailing list please send us an email using the 'Contact' tab above.

 November 26, 2013 Thomson House Room 403

 Alissa Koski and Erika Braithwaite

 Alissa Koski, Lauren Maxwell, Corinne Riddell, Jeremy Labrecque